HydraCG/Specifications/drafts/client-interface.md

 # Hydra Reference Client Interface

-This document describes the interface of a yet-to-be-built reference client library in pseudo code.
+This document describes the interface of a yet-to-be-built reference client library for ReST APIs supporting the Hydra vocabulary.
+In the following we call that client library "Hydra client".

-The hydra client works similar to a browser.
+The Hydra client works similar to a browser.
 You point it to a URL.
 The URL becomes the current resource.
-Then you interact with the controls of the resource.
+Then you interact with the controls of the representation.

-The examples show how a cli application could use the hydra client for interaction with an API.
+The examples show in pseudocode how a commandline interface application could use the Hydra client for interaction with an API.

 ## Find API entrypoint for website

-Hydra has a special mechanism to discover API entrypoints.
+The Hydra vocabulary has a special mechanism to discover API entrypoints.

 ```
-hydra.findEntrypoint(website)
+hydraClient.gotoEntrypoint(website)
-print hydra.representation
+print hydraClient.representation
 // the API entrypoint is now the current representation
 ```